background-image

 Interviewing as a journalist

-Expectations for a journalist interview include demonstrating strong communication skills, a keen understanding of current events, and the ability to think critically.
-Challenges may arise from tight deadlines, the need for accuracy, and navigating sensitive topics.
-Key competencies include research skills, ethical judgment, and the ability to work under pressure.
-Journalists must also be proficient in various media formats, from print to digital, and be familiar with the tools and technologies that aid in reporting and storytelling.
+Expectations for a journalist interview include demonstrating strong communication skills, critical thinking, and a solid understanding of current events.
+Challenges may arise from the need to remain impartial while reporting sensitive topics.
+Key competencies include research skills, ethical judgment, and the ability to work collaboratively with editors and other team members.

 Types of Questions to Expect in a